 In 2007, the US Mint began issuing the presidential dollar coin depicting each president of the United States.
 According to the plan, Between 2007 and 2016, the Mint would issue four new coins each year, each depicting one of the nation’s presidents on the face.
 The back of each coin bears an engraving of the statue of liberty.

 The Presidential $1 Coin Program stopped minting new coins in 2011.
-However, before it ended, coins featuring all presidents between George Washington and George H.W.
-Bush were issued.
+However, coins featuring all presidents between George Washington and George H.W.
+Bush were issued before it ended.
 Consequently, almost all historic US Presidents can be found on (somewhat rare) $1 coins.

 A handful of recent former presidents did not appear on coins issued by this program.
 These living presidents were Bill Clinton, George W. Bush, Barack Obama, and Donald Trump.